Finite presentations for spherical/braid twist groups from decorated marked surfaces: Introduction

 \subsection{Acknowledgments}

-The first author was supported by Hong Kong RGC 14300817 and Direct Grant 4053293 (from Chinese University of Hong Kong).
-The second author is supported by the NSF of China (Grants No.11801297).
+This work is supported by National Natural Science Foundation of China (Grants No.11801297), Beijing Natural Science Foundation (Z180003), Tsinghua University Initiative Scientific Research Program (2019Z07L01006), Hong Kong RGC 14300817 and Direct Grant 4053293 (from Chinese University of Hong Kong).